uapi-group/kernel-features/README.md

 point that out explicitly and clearly in the associated patches and Cc `Christian Brauner <brauner (at) kernel (dot) org`.**

+### xattrs for pidfd

+Since pidfds have been moved to a separate pidfs filesystem it is easy to add support for xattrs on pidfds.
+That could be valuable to store meta information along the pidfd.
+Storing an xattr should probably make the pidfd automatically persistent, i.e., the reference for the dentry is only put once the task is reaped.

+**Use-Case:** Store meta information alongside pidfds.

 ### inotify() events for BSD file locks

 BSD file locks (i.e. `flock()`, as opposed to POSIX `F_SETLK` and